iliakan/javascript-tutorial/1-js/02-first-steps/13-switch/article.md

 ## Type matters

-Let's emphase that the equality check is always strict.
+Let's emphasize that the equality check is always strict.
 The values must be of the same type to match.

 For example, let's consider the code: